webqit/oohtml/README.md

 <details><summary>Resolution details</summary>

 Here, JavaScript references are resolved from the closest node up the document tree that exposes a corresponding *binding* on its Bindings API ([discussed below](#bindings-api)).
-Thus, for the above CSS bindings, our underlying data structure could be something like the below:
+For the above CSS bindings, our underlying data structure could be something like the below:

 ```js
 document.bind({ someColor: 'green', someBgColor: 'yellow' });